Configuring CI/CD with Yandex Cloud Functions

 Check that the function was created

-1. In the management console, go to the folder you specified in the .sourcecraft/ci.yaml file.
+1. In the management console, go to the folder where you previously created the service account.

 2. In the list of services, select Cloud Functions.

-3. The list should now contain cicd-test.
+3. The list should now contain test-function-nodejs.
 Select it.

 4. Under Version history, you should now see the function's version with the same timestamp as the CI/CD process execution.